-We are a network of friends working to feed the ill, needy, seniors, and children of northeast Georgia.
+We are a network of friends working to feed the ill, the needy, seniors, and children in northeast Georgia.
 Our mission is to work toward ending hunger as part of an overall community effort to alleviate poverty.

 How the Food Bank Works

 The Food Bank of Northeast Georgia is a 501(c)3 that recovers donated and surplus food and distributes it to human-service agencies that then distribute the food to residents in need.
 The Food Bank works with local, regional, state and national product partners to bring food into the community.
 Product partners include: